muhamedhamed/EmploymentSystem/README.md

 To Run the Project:
 1- Need to use VS Code as it created and configured on VS Code, Will work on Visual Studio Also but may need some addetional minner fixes.
-2- Use SQL Server or SQl Serve on Docker and update the Conncection String.
+2- Use SQL Server or SQl Serve on Docker and update the Conncection String,run database update command to get new created database.
 3- Use Postman as API Documentation or Swagger as it configured with Swagger UI.
 4- Additional Apis is created as it as mentioned was first time for me to create that structure so I was want to work will some generic Apis first before go into the business need.